helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 There are many conditions that can be placed on Hotspots before they are classified as “interactive”.
-As a minimum they need to have an assert_location transaction and must be able to transmit with valid witnesses (300m+ distance, valid metadata, etc).
+As a minimum they need to have an assert_location transaction and must be able to transmit with valid witnesses (300m+ distance, valid metadata, etc.).

 A Hotspot should lose the status of interactive if its transmissions no longer have valid witness(es).
 This can be a count of unwitnessed transmission or a period of blocks where the most